Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/_index.md

 The related APIs are published to Amplify Central either as an API Service in environment or an API Service in environment and optionally as Catalog item (default behavior).

+The ownership of the discovered APIs is assigned to the team that has a name matching the Organization name the APIs belongs to if there is no default owner set in the agent configuration.

 ![Service Discovery](/Images/central/connect-api-manager/servicediscoveryapim.png)

 ### Traceability Agent